 Post-Install Conversion Tracking: A Case Study with Jackpocket

 During our recent partnership with Jackpocket, a U.S. third-party lottery app, we worked to acquire customers based on granular targeting and performance-centric campaign goals.
 For Jackpocket, the most important post-install action was the first in-app deposit.
 Upon identifying that as their main KPI, we optimized the campaign towards that action.

 We ran individual campaigns for each state using our granular targeting abilities.
 We tested different inventories over the course of a month, analysing the chosen post-install actions on a daily basis.

 Because we were using a performance pricing model, Jackpocket only paid for customers who reached the end of the customer journey and made the first in-app deposit.
 The campaign was a success and brought in thousands of new paying customers.
 Jackpocket saw a 190% increase in month-on-month deposits and a peak install/deposit conversion rate of 22%.

 The main currency in town is conversion; app developers that figure out how to capitalize on it have everything to gain.
-Learn more and download our case study by submitting the form below.
+Learn more and download our case study.